Compute

 Solutions for the second scenario:

 Managing work items is essential for the development team.
-Therefore, before forming work items, we need to determine who is responsible for work items (that is, the source of work items), and make a plan for work item implementation.
+Therefore, before creating work items, we need to determine who is responsible for work items (that is, the source of work items), and make a plan for work item implementation.

 1. Specify the product manager as the unique requirement source.